thiedelab/microstructureInference/README.md

 materials project (https://next-gen.materialsproject.org/).

+## Descriptions for training neural networks models

-## Description of scripts for data generation and data analysis
+## Descriptions of scripts for data generation and data analysis

 #### How to generate synthetic training data for training neural network models